 Your heart may have lifted on hearing that there are as many as 6 par 3s.
 However, beware: only in one case (the 16th, Air Adhart, 120 yards) is the green easily hittable.
 Indeed, a hole-in-one has been recorded here: Colin Titterton, the late husband of islander Netta, aced it on 5th October 1986, thus earning a glittering prize from the Johnny Walker International Hole-In-One Awards..

 On the other hand, Machrins, the 199 yard fifth hole, can demand anything from a driver to a 6 iron, depending on wind conditions.
 The ninth and tenth holes (Reeking Kelp and Port Lobh) again feature the burn as a hazard.
 Dun Ghallain, the 136 yard par 3 out on the eponymous peninsula, often involves crosswinds and it takes a fine tee-shot to get on in one.
 Adharcan, the 160-yard 15th, also often involves crosswinds and the green is not easy to hit.

 The fees are modest in the extreme, to cover the cost of maintenance and general upkeep.
 In addition, look out for details of local club events - as well as the annual Colonsay International Open in August, there are regular competitions and opportunities to play in company with local members and other visitors.

-Please pay the fees at the Hotel, where you’ll be issued with a tag to display on your bag (and to brag about back at your home club).
+Please pay the fees at the Hotel, and, if you pay the modest fee of £60.00 to join the golf club you will be issued with a golf club membership card to display on your bag (and to brag about back at your home club).
+Alternatively, you can purchase a single round for £10.00.
 Do remember, you can neatly foreshorten your round by playing holes one to six, then the fifteenth to the eighteenth.